previder/terraform-provider-previder/README.md

 - memory - (Required)
 - disk - (Required)
 - cluster - (Optional)
+- group - (Optional) This identifier can be found in the Previder Portal as ObjectId, or through the Previder API.
 - network_interface - (Required)
     - network - (Required) This identifier can be found in the Previder Portal as ObjectId, or through the Previder API.
 - template - (Optional)